 As a business owner, it’s important to understand your options and choose the most suitable type of financing.
 Consider these seven types of business loans to find the best fit for your needs.

-This is typically the first stop for business owners looking to get an enterprise off the ground.
-It can also be used for cash flow or to chase growth among established businesses.
-As it implies, you ask your friends and family to lend you money.
-It’s vital if you go this route to put everything in writing.
+This is typically the first stop for business owners who are looking to get an enterprise off the ground.
+It can also be used by established businesses for cash flow or to chase growth.
+If you ask your friends and family to lend you money, it’s vital to put everything in writing.
 Otherwise, you open the door to misunderstandings that can chill your relationships.
 Also, you should have documentation of the loan’s terms in case the IRS decides to audit your business.

 Money borrowed from friends and family can come with the best repayment plan you’ll ever get.
-This is one of the best reasons to borrow money from friends and family instead of banks and commercial lenders.
-You may also expand your sales force when you borrow money from those you know: When they’re financially invested (in addition to being personally invested as someone who loves you), they may take it upon themselves to help you succeed and reach your business goals.
+This is one of the best reasons to borrow money from friends and family instead of from banks and commercial lenders.
+You may also expand your sales force when you borrow money from those you know; when they’re financially invested (in addition to being personally invested as someone who loves you), they may take it upon themselves to help you succeed and reach your business goals.

 How to apply

-To show you’re serious about requesting funding from relatives, you may want to approach the subject formally, armed with your business plan, projections and outlines of how you’ll use the money; specifications on your friends’ and family’s involvement in your business financing; and suggested loan terms and repayment terms.
+To show you’re serious about requesting funding from relatives or friends, you may want to approach the subject formally, armed with your business plan, projections and outlines of how you’ll use the money; specifications on your friends’ and family’s involvement in your business financing; and suggested loan terms and repayment terms.